Cherreads

 "Add it to the list," Will said, already moving to the next position.

 Allison stepped into the center of the gore.
 Her hands glowed with a sickly, pale green light.
 She pressed her palms into the blood, her [Biological Weaver] magic accelerating the decay.
-She synthesized the heavy pheromones of a Tier-4 Apex predator into the pools, ensuring any bio-scanner would trigger a hazard warning.
+She synthesized the heavy pheromones of a Tier-4 Apex predator into the pools to ensure any bio-scanner would trigger a hazard warning.
 Don added the final layer, scattering the half-eaten remains of mutated rats among the bodies.

-Allison knelt beside a crushed helmet, pulling the internal comms unit.
-She coated it in blood and wedged it between rocks, leaving the channel open to broadcast only the wet sounds of tearing flesh and static to the satellites.
+Allison knelt beside a crushed helmet and pulled the internal comms unit.
+She coated it in blood and wedged it between rocks.
+She left the channel open to broadcast only the wet sounds of tearing flesh and static to the satellites.

 As the ramp sealed and the drill engaged, a cascade of golden light filled Will's vision.